maximafreiman/Bitcoin-Core-RPC-Console/04-getbestblockhash/EN.md

 getbestblockhash
 ---
-Oke kali ini kita akan ke prompt RPC Console selanjutnya, yaitu `getbestblockhash`.
+Okay, in this section we will go to the next RPC Console prompt, namely `getbestblockhash`.